 - Marijuana laws In South Carolina

 - FAQ about growing marijuana laws in South Carolina

 Marijuana laws In South Carolina

-South Carolina does allow the growing of some marijuana.
-They have legally defined hemp as the marijuana that can be grown.
+South Carolina does allow the growing of some hemp.
+They have legally defined hemp to be grown.
 They even have licensed growers that are growing it for ‘experimental purposes’.

 Now keep in mind, South Carolina is very serious about what’s hemp and what isn’t hemp.
 According to them, hemp is not cannabis ruderalis… no, hemp is marijuana with ultra-low THC– less than .3% to be exact.

 Understand, now?
 Good, because if you get the two confused, the state will make you pay a fine.
 This is because they want you to clearly understand that growing marijuana in South Carolina is illegal.

 South Carolina also is not a fan of medical marijuana, unless that marijuana is oil… and that oil has a lot of CBD in it.
 In that case, medical marijuana is okay.

 The great Palmetto state will always love its trees even if they have to be very specific about which trees are acceptable.
 Medical marijuana is approved for CBD extracts with at least 15% CBD and no more than .9% THC for three specific medical conditions.
 Unfortunately, confusion is not one of them.